versus/chef-for-centos/README.md

 Following will build your CentOS sever environment in a few steps.

-1. Modify your host name.

-        # vi /etc/sysconfig/network

-    You need to edit like following.

-        NETWORKING=yes
-        HOSTNAME=web

-1. Reboot system to use modified hostname.

-        # reboot

 1. Install chef using Omnibus.
 You only run below command.